edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 When my voice is present in other songs I might not even be able to identify it as such.
 It could sound like something else entirely now.
-Twisted, fragmented and mingled beyond recognition.
+Twisted, fragmented and mangled beyond recognition.

-Recently, I have wanted to place a greater emphasis on vocals, while keeping things woozy and weird.
-One of my reasons for processing my voice with vocoders and other effects was the low-quality of the sound recorded through my microphone.
-After finally investing in an audio interface, my recording quality has increase dramatically.

-With better audio fidelity it was time again to experiment with vocals and lyrics in a serious way for the first time since my school years.
-So I retired Curtsy Rehearsed to create a new secret alias.
-This was to encourage as much experimentation as possible without concern for who might be listening.
-I found myself making songs just for fun again and eventually started making releases again as Curtsy Rehearsed.

 ## Empathy for Musicians

-One benefit of trying hard to make and release music is the sense of empathy it creates for those who do this with even greater seriousness.
+One benefit of trying hard to make and release music is the sense of empathy it created in me for those who do this with even greater seriousness.

-Mastering is a complex, technical and artful process, which I know very little about.
+Mastering is a painstaking and complex process, which I know very little about.
 Doing it well ensures that the collection of sounds have an optimal quality across a range of devices, platforms and listening situations.

-It reminds me of the least fun part of my other hobby — app development — where you try to ensure that the app is available/accessible to the broadest group of people.
+It reminds me of the least fun part of another sometimes hobby — coding — where you try to ensure what you make is available/accessible to the broadest group of people.
 Say you've made an interesting game or animation but now: